 Overcoming Urges to Smoke

 - Leave the situation that makes you want to smoke.
 For example, being at a party where alcohol is served may make you want a cigarette.
-You could walk around the block or better yet, stay away from parties and alcohol for the first few weeks as you're quitting smoking.
+You could walk around the block or better yet, stay away from parties and alcohol a first few weeks as you're quitting smoking.

 Coping with Withdrawal Symptoms

-Many smokers experience withdrawal symptoms during the first few weeks after they quit.
-Some common ones are:
+Many tobacco users experience withdrawal symptoms during the first few weeks after they quit.
+Some common symptoms:

 - Trouble sleeping